chaijs/chai-as-promised/README.md

 ### Compatibility

 Chai as Promised is compatible with all promises following the [Promises/A+ specification][spec].
-Notably, jQuery's so-called “promises” are not up to spec, and Chai as Promised will not work with them.
-In particular, Chai as Promised makes extensive use of the standard [transformation behavior][] of `then`, which jQuery does not support.
+Notably, jQuery's promises were not up to spec before jQuery 3.0, and Chai as Promised will not work with them.
+In particular, Chai as Promised makes extensive use of the standard [transformation behavior][] of `then`, which jQuery<3.0 does not support.

 ### Working with Non-Promise–Friendly Test Runners